vidaud/seta/seta-doc/docs/user-guide/user-profile/applications.md

 1. From the list click on the top right bottom ^^Add new application^^.
 2. Enter the Application name and Description.
-3. Select or deselect the option to copy the Public key associated with the user account and datasource scopes based on your requirements.
+3. Select or deselect the option to copy the Public key associated with the user account based on your requirements.
 4. Click **Save application** to retain the stored application or **Cancel** to discard any changes made.

 <figure markdown>